websanco/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-page-fragments/using-the-fragments-toolkit.md

 # Using the Fragments Toolkit

 The Fragments Toolkit helps you package Fragments and Collections created using your own tools.
-It takes only three steps to learn how to use it:
+Using it takes only three steps:

 1. [Import a Fragment Collection](#import-a-fragment-collection)
 1. [Add a New Collection and Fragment](#add-a-new-collection-and-fragment)